wilfavarin/aspire/README.md

 Open Git Bash.
 Change the current working directory to the location where you want the cloned directory to be made.
 Type git clone, and then paste the URL you copied in Step 2. ie. git clone https://github.com/wilfavarin/aspire.git Press Enter.
-Your local clone will be created.
+Your local clone will be created.<br />

 Cloning a repository to GitHub Desktop:

 On GitHub, navigate to the main page of the repository.